 H. pylori Eradication to Reduce the Risk of Duodenal Ulcer Recurrence

-Randomized, double-blind clinical studies performed in the U.S. in patients with H. pylori and duodenal ulcer disease (defined as an active ulcer or history of an ulcer within one year) evaluated the efficacy of lansoprazole delayed-release capsules, amoxicillin capsules, and clarithromycin tablets as triple 14-day therapy for the eradication of H. pylori.
-The triple therapy regimen (lansoprazole delayed-release capsules 30 mg twice daily/amoxicillin 1 g twice daily/clarithromycin 500 mg twice daily) produced statistically significantly higher eradication rates than lansoprazole delayed-release capsules plus amoxicillin, lansoprazole delayed-release capsules plus clarithromycin, and amoxicillin plus clarithromycin dual therapies.
+Randomized, double-blind clinical studies performed in the U.S. in patients with H. pylori and duodenal ulcer disease (defined as an active ulcer or history of an ulcer within one year) evaluated the efficacy of lansoprazole/amoxicillin/clarithromycin as triple 14-day therapy for the eradication of H. pylori.
+The triple therapy regimen (lansoprazole 30 mg twice daily/amoxicillin 1 g twice daily/clarithromycin 500 mg twice daily) produced statistically significantly higher eradication rates than lansoprazole plus amoxicillin, lansoprazole plus clarithromycin, and amoxicillin plus clarithromycin dual therapies.

 H. pylori eradication was defined as two negative tests (culture and histology) at four to six weeks following the end of treatment.